oppia/oppia-web-developer-docs/Google-Summer-of-Code-2026.md

       - Upload alpha to Play Console.
 - Additional detail:
   - If the changelog is ever updated then it should kick off a script to redeploy it to the Play Console for the corresponding release.

+**Changes on March 17**: Some additional details that could be helpful:
+- The GitHub CLI tool (`gh`) can actually generate the changelog that GitHub supports through its releases flow.
+See: https://cli.github.com/manual/gh_release_create.
+However, that tool is for creating the actual release on GitHub which we don't want to do, we just want the notes.
+Instead, it's possible to directly call the GitHub API for generating these.
+See:
+    ```sh
+    gh api --method POST -H "Accept: application/vnd.github+json" -H "X-GitHub-Api-Version: 2022-11-28" /repos/oppia/oppia-android/releases/generate-notes -f tag_name='v1.0.0' -q .body
+    ```
+    It may not be beneficial to use this vs. just generating the description entirely from logs (since more context will probably be useful to the LLM), however it's worth surfacing this in case it can help simplify anything.
+It is not a requirement to use this.
+- GitHub environments can require reviewers to approve the workflow before they run.
+We should absolutely be enabling this for release workflows.
+See this [corresponding GitHub documentation](https://docs.github.com/en/actions/how-tos/deploy/configure-and-manage-deployments/manage-environments#creating-an-environment).

 **Tracking issue**: https://github.com/oppia/oppia-android/issues/6106